About

 I am a white, nonbinary, queer, artist, parent, expressive embodiment therapist, chronic illness-haver, and group facilitator.
 I value engaging in authentic connection, art of all kinds, humor, play, and our interconnected natural world.
 Social change, community, creativity, and awareness practices are the realms where I find my deepest purpose, so it is crucial to me to remain in integrity in all of these through my work and life.
 I believe in and advocate for equitable access to pleasure, compassion, belonging, and connection for all.

-Some of the therapeutic training lineages that inform my practice: Hakomi methodology, Tamalpa’s Life-Art Process, expressive arts, Body-Mind Centering, embodied movement, nonviolent communication (NVC), Gestalt, and somatic trauma processing.
+Some therapeutic training lineages that inform my practice: Hakomi methodology, Tamalpa’s Life-Art Process, Body-Mind Centering, nonviolent communication (NVC), Gestalt, and Somatic Experiencing (SE).
 Other lineages that inspire my worldview: Celtic mysticism, early somatics pioneers of Germany and eastern Europe, Kingian nonviolence, Buddhist principles.
-I have been integrating the works and practices of writers/feelers/artists/teachers in their own fields: adrienne maree brown, Prentis Hemphill, Marika Heinrichs, Kazu Haga, Kai Cheng Thom, and Tara Brach, among many others.
+I continue to integrate the works and practices of writers/feelers/artists/teachers in their own fields: adrienne maree brown, Prentis Hemphill, Marika Heinrichs, Kazu Haga, Kai Cheng Thom, and Tara Brach, among many others.

 I occupy the unceded Native lands of the Multnomah, Wasco, Kathlamet, Clackamas, Cowlitz, Chinook, Tualatin Kalapuya, Molalla, and other tribes (Portland, Oregon).
 My ancestors were mostly Irish and Western European, who then colonized southeastern North America in the late 1800s.